 Note 2: The credit obtained by mastery of "English-speaking Countries Field Research" or self-directed study of "Online Seminar in English A-B" cannot be counted towards the credit necessary for graduation.
 The credit obtained by Overseas Language Training can be recognized as Communication I or II if application is made in advance.
-For more details, please refer to the article on English in Liberal Arts Education in the student handbook.
+For more details, please refer to the article on English in Liberal Arts Education in Note 3: We have a recognition of credit system for foreign language proficiency tests.
+For more details, please refer to the article on English in Liberal

 Note 3: We have a recognition of credit system for foreign language proficiency tests.
-For more details, please refer to the article on English in Liberal Arts Education in the student handbook.
+For more details, please refer to the article on English in Libera Arts Education in the student handbook.